JetBrains/amper/docs/Tutorial.md

 |-app/
 |  |-src/
 |  |  |-main.kt
-|  |-Pot.yaml
+|  |-module.yaml
 |-shared/
 |  |-src/
 |  |  |-Util.kt
 |  |-test/
 |  |  |-UtilTest.kt
-|  |-Pot.yaml
+|  |-module.yaml
 ```

-In this example, the internal dependencies on the `shared` pot are declared using relative paths.
+In this example, the internal dependencies on the `shared` module are declared using relative paths.
 No need to give additional names to the libraries.

 _NOTE: In a [Gradle-based project](Documentation.md#gradle-based-projects) the settings.gradle.kts should be located in the project root:_
 ```
 |-app/
 |  |-...
-|  |-Pot.yaml
+|  |-module.yaml
 |-shared/
 |  |-...
-|  |-Pot.yaml
+|  |-module.yaml
 |-settings.gradle.kts
 ```